com-480-data-visualization/project-2023-ak_team/Milestone2.md

 - Create a central graph visualization:

-    Use a suitable library like D3.js, Sigma.js, or Vis.js to create the graph.
     Display the search result (actor/director) as the central node.
     Connect the central node to related actors and directors based on the movies they have worked on together.